jwilsson/LightTip/README.md

 Free to use and abuse under the [MIT license](http://www.opensource.org/licenses/mit-license.php).

 ## Changelog
+### 1.1.2
+* Added the "position:absolute;" declaration to the JavaScript again to make the setup of LightTip easier.
+* Some code cleanup.

 ### 1.1.1
 * Added the "trigger" option to allow for control over the triggering event.
 * Fixed a bug where a "title" attribute was always needed on the element which LightTip were bound to.